Telenav/kivakit/kivakit-core/documentation/language-objects.md

 The *Objects* and *Hash* classes provide some useful utility methods that are generic to all
 Java objects. *Hash* provides hash codes for objects, including [*Knuth*](https://en.wikipedia.org/wiki/Donald_Knuth) hash codes.
 The
 *Objects* class provides a few simple methods that make basic object operations like equality
-more concise or less error prone.
+more concise or less error-prone.

 ### Lazy Initialization <a name="summary"></a>